drobertus/job-descriptions/Deis-SDET.md

 Conversely, you can't stand testing something that could easily be done by a machine.

-2. A contributor who jumps into action when you hear "it works on my machine."
+2. A contributor who jumps into action when you hear the excuse that "it works on my machine."
 You go the extra mile to implement a solution such that no human ever experiences that same situation again.